+Controlling aflatoxins in maize in Africa: strategies, challenges and opportunities for improvement

+Controlling aflatoxins in maize in Africa: strategies, challenges and opportunities for improvement

-Chapter 23 Controlling aflatoxins in maize in Africa: strategies, challenges and opportunities for improvement
+Controlling aflatoxins in maize in Africa: strategies, challenges and opportunities for improvement

 Amare Ayalew and Martin Kimanya, Partnership for Aflatoxin Control in Africa, Ethiopia; Limbikani Matumba, Lilongwe University of Agriculture and Natural Resources, Malawi; Ranajit Bandyopadhayay and Abebe Menkir, International Institute of Tropical Agriculture, Nigeria; Peter Cotty, USDA-ARS, USA

 Abstract

 Maize is subject to pre- and post-harvest contamination with aflatoxins, which are acutely toxic, immunosuppressive, mutagenic, teratogenic and carcinogenic compounds.
-This chapter describes in detail the current strategies employed for aflatoxin control and the challenges associated with them, including pre- and post-harvest methods of control and prevention.
+This chapter describes in detail the current strategies for aflatoxin control and the challenges associated with them, including pre- and post-harvest methods of control and prevention.
 The chapter also addresses the detoxification of aflatoxin-affected maize and the role of policy and raising public awareness in controlling aflatoxins, as well as suggesting lines of future research in this area.

-Key words: Aflatoxins; Maize contamination; Aflatoxin control; Nixtamalization; Ammoniation
+Key words: Aflatoxins; Maize contamination;preharvest control; postharvest control; policy and public awareness

-Section headings

 Introduction

 Aflatoxin contamination in maize

 Pre-harvest aflatoxin control

-23.3.1 Crop rotation

-23.3.2 Tillage

-23.3.3 Host plant resistance

-23.3.4 Timely planting of agro-ecologically adapted varieties

-23.3.5 Water stress management

-23.3.6 Adequate soil nutrient supply

-23.3.7 Seed vigour, pest and diseases

-23.3.8 Biological control

-Prevention of post-harvest aflatoxin contamination
+Preventing post-harvest aflatoxin contamination

-23.4.1 Time of planting and drying

-23.4.2 Effective storage

-23.4.3 Control of fungal growth during storage

-Removal of aflatoxin contamination
+Removing aflatoxin contamination

-23.5.1 Sorting

-23.5.2 Dry milling

-23.5.3 Wet milling

 Detoxification

-23.6.1 Heating

-23.6.2 Nixtamalisation

-23.6.3 Ammoniation

-The role of policy and public awareness in aflatoxin control
+Role of policy and public awareness in aflatoxin control

 Conclusion and future trends

+Where to look for further information

 References

-23.1 Introduction
+1 Introduction

 Maize (Zea mays) is the most important food staple in sub-Saharan Africa (SSA), accounting for up to 70% of the total human calorific intake (Byerlee and Hiesey, 1996; Martin et al., 2000).
-In southern Africa, per capita annual consumption of maize remains well over 100 kg, with countries such as Malawi and South Africa as high as 181 kg and 195 kg, respectively (CIMMYT, 1999).
+In southern Africa, per capita annual consumption of maize remains well over 100 kg, with countries such as Malawi and South Africa being reported to have reached as high as 181 kg and 195 kg, respectively (CIMMYT, 1999).
 Trends indicate that the production and consumption of maize in Africa will continue to grow in the next couple of decades (Wu et al., 2011).

 Unfortunately, maize is subjected to pre- and post-harvest contamination with aflatoxins, which are acutely toxic, immunosuppressive, mutagenic, teratogenic and carcinogenic.
 (Williams et al., 2004).
 Aflatoxins are produced mainly by some strains of the related species, Aspergillus flavus and A. parasiticus.
-Consumption of such heavily contaminated maize has been the cause of acute outbreaks of aflatoxin poisoning in east Africa which caused hundreds of deaths ( Probst et al., 2007).
+In east Africa, consumption of such heavily contaminated maize has been the cause of acute outbreaks of aflatoxin poisoning, which caused hundreds of deaths ( Probst et al., 2007).
 Chronic exposure to aflatoxins has been reported to lead to malnutrition and stunted growth in children and to many other disabilities (Gong et al., 2004; Khlangwiset et al., 2011).
-There is increasing evidence that aflatoxins increase the rate of progression from HIV infection to AIDS (Jolly et al., 2013; Jolly, 2014).
+There are reports showing that aflatoxins increase the rate of progression from HIV infection to AIDS (Jolly et al., 2013; Jolly, 2014).
 Considering the heavy dietary reliance on maize in Africa, the associated exposure of the population to aflatoxins is high.
 Aflatoxin contamination of maize also limits trade and value addition through processing by food and feed manufacturers.
 The best approach is prevention, both in the field and during storage, and strategies for control have been discussed earlier (Bruns, 2003; Chulze, 2010).
 However, environmental conditions and socio-economics in Africa are complex, requiring a tailored strategy.
-This chapter discusses options and interventions for aflatoxin control and management in maize in the continent, the associated challenges and opportunities for improvement.
+This chapter presents the current status of aflatoxins contamination and discusses options and interventions for aflatoxin control and management in maize in the continent, the associated challenges and opportunities for improvement.

-23.2 Aflatoxin contamination in maize
+2 Aflatoxin contamination in maize